Ndpnt/CoffeeTouch.js/README.md

 ## Getting Started

+Try it online with your multitouch device!
+(Multitouch works only(?) on iPad) [Examples](https://github.com/Crozis/CoffeeTouch/wiki/Examples)

 If you just want to *use the library*, skip to the [User's manual](https://github.com/Crozis/CoffeeTouch/wiki/CoffeeTouch---User's-Manual)

 If you want to *fork or improve* the library: